top of page

 Smoking

-Smoking is not allowed on this test site, including the use of e-cigarettes
+Smoking is not allowed on this test site, including the use of e-cigarettes, per City of Columbia ordinance.

 Hotels